 When you first think of a student job, the idea of an exciting PR job abroad allowing you to party and socialise may pop into mind.
 Nevertheless, being savvy and working in a job that will give you either experience in your field of study or job-worthy skills is something that you should definitely consider.

 ‘It's wise to consider finding part-time or temporary work which is related to what you'd like to be doing after university, be it a work placement, internship or shadowing,’ says Mike Barnard of graduate recruitment firm Milkround.
-Not only will this give you first-hand experience, you'll also be in a position to network and gain useful contacts who may be able to help you land that first job after graduation.
+Not only will this give you first-hand experience, but you'll also be in a position to network and gain useful contacts who may be able to help you land that first job after graduation.

-Although the pay check at the end of the month will be useful, the benefits of having a part-time job while you are studying will outweigh the hard work.
+Although the paycheque at the end of the month will be useful, the benefits of having a part-time job while you are studying will outweigh the hard work.
 You will develop great time management skills and will learn about responsibility which can be transferred in any future job prospects and will be attractive to future employers.
 You can gain an insight into how local companies work and will also obtain a confidence boost for that all-important role you want to land once graduating.

 What job did you have at university?
 Let us know in the comments section below…